Top 10 SEO Tips

 • Decision makers, frustrated with their current service providers or suppliers, might want to investigate alternative sources, even when there is a long bidding process.
 Perhaps you’ve instigated changes in your organization that make it more attractive than the other guys.
 But first, you need them to find you!

-In most cases, there are more purposes to a web site than simply selling a product or service.
+In most cases, there are more purposes to a website than simply selling a product or service.
 Even potential customers that already know about the website might casually use a search engine to locate it.
 It is both expected and prestigious for a company to rank high on their base product keywords.
-You owe it to your customers and your bottom line, to get busy and optimize your site!
+You owe it to your customers and your bottom line to get busy and optimize your site!